 Tatyana Nevolina (Russian)

-In 2012, The Denver Waldorf School hired a new Russian language teacher, Tatyana Nevolina.
-Tatyana brings a great deal of enthusiasm and joy to her classes.
-With degrees from both the Rocky Mountain College of Art and Design and the Metropolitan State College of Denver, and four years of classroom experience, Tatyana blends her background in education with her native language skills in Russian.
-Former colleagues and teachers praise Tatyana for her care for the children, diligence in planning, storytelling skills and passion for her subject.
+Tatyana joined the faculty of The Denver Waldorf School in 2012.
+With degrees from both the Rocky Mountain College of Art and Design and the Metropolitan State College of Denver, Tatyana blends her background in education with her native language skills in Russian.
+In addition to teaching Russian, Tatyana is an artist and illustrator who dreams of publishing a children’s book one day.
 You may reach Tatyana at extension 120.

 Michael Baker (Woodworking)